Dowell-Lab/DAStk/README.md

 ### Usage examples

+Unpack the motif files (see below for how to create your own, instead):

+    $ mkdir /path/to/hg19_motifs
+    $ tar xvfz motifs/human_motifs.tar.gz --directory /path/to/hg19_motifs

 Calculate the MD-scores for the first biological condition:

     $ python process_atac.py --prefix 'mcf7_DMSO' --threads 8 --atac-peaks /path/to/DMSO/ATAC/peaks/file \